 Having collected the right type and amount of information, you can start to arrange it all.
 Here is where you need to think of the learning path of questions and information that gradually grows harder.
 You should build on skills and knowledge in each module on the things learnt in the previous module.
 If you are new to an online course, creating this part can be a little daunting, but there are several training certification programs online that you can use to get started.
 Think about the subtopics you are going to include and what order they are going to appear.
 Think about a catchy title for each module and use active statements.
 Include a picture with bright colours that will help to keep the attention span wide.

-Once your course is organized and loaded up, you can then start advertising it.
+Once your course is organised and loaded up, you can then start advertising it.
 Memos, notice boards, emails and phone calls are all great ways to promote your online course and encourage everyone to get on board.

 Ensure you leave a place for feedback so you know where you can improve and what else learners would like to see included.